 Descent to Brindabella

-Piccadilly Circus is also the location of the NSW border, and from here the road narrows and is also steeper and in parts rockier.
+Piccadilly Circus is also the location of the NSW border, and from here the road narrows and is also steeper.
+When I first rode this it was very rocky in parts but significant work has been done to improve the road and it is now very good quality gravel.
 Averaging around -6% gradient, this 10km stretch will find you consistently on the brakes – particularly with some of the tighter corners and bumpier parts of the road.
 Thankfully, some of the very steepest parts have a short stretch of asphalt, including the final descent into the valley which gets steepest at -15%.

 The Goodradigbee River is a scenic and (under the bridge) shady place to have a break before continuing the ride.
 If you have a filter this is also one of the few places that you can obtain fresh water on the journey.
 We travelled on a fairly warm day, and I went through five water bottles so if you don’t have the means to carry this many, a filter fill-up here is worth planning in.